This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Combine the ricotta, mascarpone or cream cheese, honey and vanilla in another bowl, using an electric mixer or sturdy spoon to mix well.
 This mixture can be prepared early in the day and refrigerated until 30 minutes before serving.

 • Divide the strawberries and their juices into four individual dishes.
-Spoon the ricotta cheese mixture into a pastry bag and pipe it on the top of the berries.
-Sprinkle with the grated chocolate and/or garnish with a whole strawberry.
+Spoon the ricotta cheese mixture on the top of the berries.
+Sprinkle with the grated chocolate or garnish with a whole strawberry.

 Nutrition